Bolivia judge orders pre-trial detention for opposition head | Times Leader

 Camacho was detained for his repeated failure to appear for questioning by prosecutors, saying he was the victim of political persecution and did not have guarantees of fair treatment.

-The opposition has long disputed the government’s characterization of the 2019 protests as a coup and instead argues that the events were legitimate political protests.
+The opposition has long disputed the government’s characterization of the 2019 unrest as a coup and instead argues that the events were legitimate political protests.

 Opposition leaders have accused Arce’s administration of using the courts to persecute political opponents.